Menu

 Low pressure electric pump - These pumps can come in multiple flavors, some will be self regulating and will not require a regulator.
 They are often sold with a predetermined pressure range so be sure to select the correct one for the operating pressure needed by your carb.
 If the low pressure electric fuel pump operates above what your carb requires then a deadhead style regulator is usually warranted for this application.

 High pressure EFI electric fuel pump - A return style regulator designed for carburetors is required.
-We recommend the Holley 12-840 for this application.
-Found HERE.
-This regulator is adjustable between 4.5 and 9lbs of pressure.
+We recommend the Aeromotive 13301 found HERE.
+This regulator will allow you to setup for carb but also if you plan to convert to EFI at a later date you will be able to swap the spring and convert back.

 EFI systems (non direct injection)